4teamwork/ftw.recipe.deployment/README.rst

 As for now the following features are provided:

-* Create Logrotate configuration for all Zope 2 instance and ZEO parts.
+* Create Logrotate configuration for all Zope 2 instance and ZEO parts, as well as ``ftw.structlog`` logfiles.

 * Create RedHat-like run-control scripts.